jijopu/gck-classic/pages/2006_edition/departments-and-courses/department-of-computer-science/cs_dep.md

 projector in 2007.
 The department is ready to accept more students for B.Sc.
 Computer Science course in future.

-It is also planned to start other courses in this department.
+It is also planned to start other courses in this department soon.

 Presently, Jubeesh M. K., Assistant Professor, Department of Physics, is the acting HOD of the Department.